Assessing Your Mobile Internet Needs

-The cellular plan options change frequently, and those starting off fresh today may (or may not) be at a disadvantage due to what is currently available.
+Cellular plan options change frequently, and those starting off fresh today may (or may not) be at a disadvantage due to what is currently available.
 You may even feel frustrated hearing of other travelers who talk of sweet plans that keep them connected that are no longer available today.

 How comfortable are you with technology?

 For those more technically inclined, the sky is the limit.
-From assembling your own setups hacked together from parts with no one to call for support, to off the shelf equipment with consumer-friendly firmware that comes with a phone number to call when it doesn't work.
+From assembling your own setups hacked together from parts with no one to call for support, to off-the-shelf equipment with consumer-friendly firmware that comes with a phone number to call when it doesn't work.

-Even some of the most technically advanced users are happy to pay for simplicity, reliability and even hand-holding support just so they can have someone to call when things don’t work right.
+Even some of the most technically advanced users are happy to pay for simplicity, reliability, and even hand-holding support just so they can have someone to call when things don’t work right.

 What is your budget?